 - CleanWeb: A feature that block ads, trackers, and malware

-- HackLock: A data leak alert system that will let you know if your email addresses or passwords have been involved in a breach.
+- Alert: This is another paid addon and was previously named HackLock.
+It’s a data leak alert system that will let you know if your email addresses or passwords have been involved in a breach.

 There are several more features including the kill switch, protocol options, and NoBorders mode which I’ll go into later.